- What is an ileostomy?

 Ileostomy output does not smell the same as normal stool.
 This is because the bacteria in the colon that break down food and cause odor aren’t in the small intestine.
 Many factors, such as foods, normal bacteria in your intestine, illness, certain medicines, and vitamins can cause odor.
 Some foods can produce odor: eggs, cabbage, cheese, cucumber, onion, garlic, fish, dairy foods, and coffee are among them.
 If you find that certain foods bother you, avoid them.
 Learning by experience is the only solution to this problem.
 Here are some hints for odor control:

 - Check to see that the skin barrier is stuck securely to your skin.

 - Empty the pouch often.

 - Place special deodorant liquids and/or tablets in the pouch.

 - There are some medicines you can take that may help.
 Check with your doctor or ostomy nurse about these products and how to use them.
 Some things that many people have found help with odor are chlorophyll tablets, bismuth subgallate, and bismuth subcarbonate.

 - There are air deodorizers that control odor very well when you are emptying the pouch.

 Be aware that coated tablets or time-released capsules may come out whole in the pouch.
-In most cases, this means you did not get the medicine.
+In most cases, this means you didn’t get the medicine.
 If you notice this, talk with your health care provider or pharmacist.
-There may be other medicines you can use to make sure you are getting what you need.
+There may be other medicines you can use to make sure you’re getting what you need.
 Liquid or liquid gel medicines tend to absorb faster and may work better for you.